rosflight/rosflight_firmware/docs/user-guide/getting-started.md

 ### Multirotor-specific Setup

-!!! warning
+!!! danger
-    IMPORTANT: Remove all props from the vehicle when calibrating ESCs!!!
+    **IMPORTANT:** Remove all props from the vehicle when calibrating ESCs!!!

   1. Calibrate ESCs
       1. Make sure `MOTOR_MIN_PWM` and `MOTOR_MAX_PWM` are correct (usually `1000` and `2000`)